-As a student of Agricultural Economics you will be sought after by business and industry, and it will be easy to get a study-related job in public and private organizations.
-You may also get an internship, for instance with an embassy abroad, where you will have the opportunity to test and challenge your knowledge and skills.
+Graduates in Agricultural Economics are sought after by business and industry, and it will be easy to get a study-related job in public and private organisations.
+You may also get an internship, for instance with an embassy abroad, where you get the opportunity to test and challenge your knowledge and skills.

 You acquire in-depth knowledge about the economic policy landscape.
-In addition, you are provided with the necessary tools to analyse and advise on international economics and development and/or industrial economics from a food policy perspective.
+In addition, you are provided with the necessary tools to analyse and advise on international economics, environmental, and development or industrial economics from a food policy perspective.
 During your studies, you will come across both national and global issues.

-As a graduate in Agricultural Economics, you are, among other things, also able to:
+As a graduate you are, among other things, also able to: